JuliaGaussianProcesses/Stheno.jl/README.md

 ## A Couple of Examples

+We have a [model zoo](https://github.com/willtebbutt/stheno_models), but here are a couple of examples to get you started.

 First, a note for statistics / ML people who aren't too familiar with Julia: the first execution of the examples below will take a while as Julia has to compile the code.
 On subsequent runs (e.g. if you were repeatedly evaluating the `logpdf` for kernel parameter learning) it will progress _much_ faster.

 In this first example we define a simple Gaussian process, make observations of different bits of it, and visualise the posterior.
 We are trivially able to condition on both observations of both `f₁` _and_ `f₃`, which is a very non-standard capability.